Living in Cayman

 Other standard features are: tile floors, air conditioning, porch or balcony, 1 uncovered parking space, laundry, ceiling fans and at at least a small yard space.
 Other features you may want to consider are: swimming pool, television, Cable access, and internet.

-Foreigners moving to Cayman for employment generally live in the neighbourhoods of Governor’s Harbour, South Sound, Prospect, Savannah or West Bay.
+Foreigners moving to Cayman for employment generally live in the neighborhoods of Governor’s Harbour, South Sound, Prospect, Savannah or West Bay.
 These areas are within easy commute of George Town where most of the jobs are located.
 Generally, the closer you are to George Town or Seven Mile Beach, the more expensive the property will be.
 Rentals are also available in the farther out districts of Bodden Town, East End and North Side.
 Here you will get more for your dollar and can more easily afford beach front property.

 Sharing with roommates is common and is a great way to get a nicer property at an affordable price.
 Group houses can also be found.